dev-akhilesh/Hulu-Clone/README.md

-# Hulu-Clone
+# Hulu Website Clone

-It is a clone of the Hulu homepage.
+> This is an HTML & CSS project with a bit of JavaScript.
+It is a clone of the Hulu homepage